Fidget-Spinner/Fidget-Spinner.github.io/posts/faster-jit-plan.md

 Profiling and debugger support is a must-have if we want the JIT to be production-ready.
 The JIT uses [Copy-and-patch](https://dl.acm.org/doi/10.1145/3485513) compilation to create its templates/stencils.
 Thanks to Savannah, we have support for [LLVM 20](https://github.com/python/cpython/issues/136895) and soon LLVM 21.
 LLVM 21 in theory should allow us to support stack unwinding through the JIT frames.
 This would allow debuggers and other tools to see the JIT code as a single frame.
 Currently the debugger I use gets lost when it tries to introspect JIT code.

+I can't explain more, because I don't know anything about debuggers and profilers :(.

 ### Trace recording JIT

 Our current JIT region selection algorithm could be improved.
 Here's the current pipeline: